-This biscuit base for lemon meringue pie is so simple to make, it’s foolproof!
-It’s crunchy, delicious, and has only 3 ingredients.
-Simply put, this biscoff cookie base is the foundation for the best lemon meringue pie!
+This lemon meringue pie with biscuit base is so simple to make, it’s foolproof!
+It’s crunchy and delicious cookie crust is the perfect base for it's 6 ingredient filling and meringue.
+Simply put, this biscoff cookie lemon meringue pie is the best pie around!

 What is lemon meringue pie?